- 1 House Repossession: Here’s Everything You Need to Know

 - If the lender wins the case and gets a repossession order from the judge, then they can evict you if you don’t leave the property by the designated date.
 To do so, however, they need to apply to the local court again to get a bailiff’s warrant.
 They can’t just send anyone to your house to remove you without a warrant.

 - If they get a warrant, bailiffs will write to alert you ahead of time about when they’re coming to repossess your home.
 Bailiffs must behave professionally and cannot resort to any physical violence when they arrive.
 If you still don’t leave when the bailiffs come, they can call the police to remove you.

 - Your lending agency must try to get the highest price possible when they sell a repossessed home.
 If they sell a property at a shady auction or by some other practice that unnecessarily lowers the selling price of the property, then you can take action.
 Contact the Financial Services Ombudsman when the lender is unjustly behaving in a way that forces you deeper into debt.

-Stop House Repossession Now – Follow the Steps to Stop Repossession Immediately
+Stop Repossession Now – Follow the Steps to Avoid Repossession Immediately

 Contact your Lender to Buy More Time

 After you receive the first notification from your creditor asking you to sort out your arrears, it’s in your best interest to start a dialogue with them.
 Take some time to look at all your options.
 Very few situations are actually hopeless, so don’t assume the worst.
 Get some legal advice and make your own proposal about how to handle the debt.
 This step will buy you much-needed time to make backup plans and consider selling your property if need be.